 Ring Pro vs Ring 2: Closing Line

 Both of these video doorbells are top-notch devices.
 They offer the best features, good capabilities and high durability.
-Ring 2 and Ring Pro are weather-resistant doorbells and can easily withstand harsh environments (including raining, wind and snow).
+Ring 2 and Ring Pro are weather-resistant doorbells and can easily withstand harsh environments (including rain, wind and snow).

 If you’re someone who doesn’t like the idea of drilling and spending a little extra, Ring 2 might be just for you.
-It takes around 5 minutes to set it up, it’s cheaper than the Pro model and if needed, it can work as a wired doorbell too.
+It takes around 5 minutes to set it up, it’s cheaper than the Pro model and, if needed, it can work as a wired doorbell too.